Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssOsProfile.md

 PS C:\> Set-AzVmssOSProfile -VirtualMachineScaleSet $vmss -ComputerNamePrefix "Test" -AdminUsername $AdminUsername -AdminPassword $AdminPassword
 ```

+This command sets operating system profile properties for the $vmss object.
+The command sets the computer name prefix for all the virtual machine instances in the VMSS to Test and supplies the administrator username and password.

 ### Example 2: Set the operating system profile properties for a Vmss in Flexible mode with Hotpatching enabled.
 ```
+# Setup variables.
 $loc = "eastus";
 $rgname = "<Resource Group Name>";
 $vmssName = "myVmssSlb";